-- Activate and toss a ChimfexTM Dry Chemical Chimney Fire Extinguisher into the firebox. - Close the ash door, fuel door, spin draft and slide cover on the draft motor. - · Alert entire household and prepare to evacuate if necessary. - · Call your local fire department.
+- Activate and toss a ChimfexTM Dry Chemical Chimney Fire Extinguisher into the firebox. - · Close the ash drawer, fuel door, spin draft and turn the draft control to the lowest setting. - · Alert entire household and prepare to evacuate if necessary. - Call your local fire department.